 2.7 Changes to Service

-Both the City and County agree to coordinate changes to service in conjunction with the County’s scheduled service changes.
-The City agrees to submit a preliminary description of proposed service changes 180 days prior to the service change date.
-Proposed City changes to routes and schedules must be finalized no later than 135 days prior to the service change date.
+The City acknowledges that the County routinely implements transit service changes.
+For 2015, the expected service change dates will be scheduled to occur in February, June and September.
+Starting in 2016, it is expected that the service change dates will scheduled to occur in March and September.
+The Parties agree to coordinate changes to service in conjunction with the County’s scheduled service change dates.
+The City agrees to submit a preliminary description of proposed service changes 180 days prior to the applicable service change date.
+Proposed City changes to routes and schedules must accepted by the County no later than 135 days prior to the applicable scheduled service change date.

-If Metro proposes to restructure, or make changes to multiple routes along a corridor or within an area, the City and Metro will work together to identify replacement investments on the resulting service network for any investments made through this Agreement.
-Metro may consider a service restructure for a variety of reasons including Sound Transit or Metro investments, existence of corridors above or below All-Day and Peak network frequency, services that compete for the same riders, a mismatch between service and ridership, major transportation network changes, and major development or land use changes.
-Metro restructures service in a manner consistent with the service design criteria found in its Service Guidelines.
+If Metro Transit proposes to restructure, or make changes to multiple routes along a corridor or within an area so as to change any existing City-funded transit service, the Parties will work together to identify replacement investments on the resulting service network .
+Metro Transit may consider a service restructure for a variety of reasons including, but not limited to, Sound Transit or Metro Transit investments, existence of corridors above or below All-Day and Peak network frequency (as reported in the annual Service Guidelines Report), services that compete for the same riders, a mismatch between service and ridership, major transportation network changes, and major development or land use changes.
+Metro Transit restructures service in a manner consistent with the service design criteria found in its Service Guidelines.

 If, in the County’s determination, the City proposes a significant change or restructure to a route or corridor, such as a possible City service investment to separate the RapidRide C&D lines, the City agrees, if requested by the County, to participate in an interagency team to evaluate and/or plan for the proposed change.
 The Parties will agree on team composition and allocation of additional costs related to planning and implementation of such changes prior to committing resources to such an effort.
-If the Parties agree to the service and capital investment needed to achieve the service changes, the team will be responsible for analyzing and developing an implementation plan addressing not only service pathways but also facilities, coaches, terminals, equipment, and any other relevant issues and support needs.
+If the Parties agree to the service and capital investment needed to achieve the service changes, the team will be responsible for analyzing and developing an implementation plan addressing not only service pathways but also facilities, buses, terminals, equipment, and any other relevant issues and support needs.

+The Parties agree that any change to City-funded transit service to be implemented at a subsequent scheduled service change date shall be memorialized in an amendment to this Agreement, which shall be a new subpart of Exhibit A and will set forth the service description and annualized hours for that service change date (for example, modifications to the Service Description and Annualized Hours for the March 2016 service change shall be memorialized in a new Exhibit A-3).
+Except as provided in Section 2.6, the Metro Transit’s General Manager (“General Manager”) and SDOT’s Director (“Director”) are authorized to execute such amendments without additional approval by the County Council or the City Council.

 2.8 Customer Marketing and Communications